MathWriting: A Dataset For Handwritten Mathematical Expression Recognition: Experiments

+We also fine-tuned a publicly available PaLIGemma model \cite{beyer2024paligemmaversatile3bvlm} that utilizes a decoder-only LLM – Gemma \cite{gemmateam2024gemmaopenmodelsbased}.
+This model has recently shown strong performance on captioning and VQA tasks after fine-tuning.
+The model is trained on image input with 448px resolution.
+We leverage the image representation with speed information from \cite{fadeeva2024representing}, that demonstrated superior performance compared to black-on-white rendering.
+We've trained the model with learning rate 1e-4 and batch size 512 on 64 TPU v5p over 36 hours.

 Table~\ref{table:recognition} shows the evaluation comparison between the four models.
 The OCR model has no information about the order of writing and speed (offline recognition), which explains its lower performance than methods that take time information into account (online recognition).
-The two other methods – PaLI and CTC Transformer perform significantly better than OCR.
-These results show that our dataset can be used to train classical recognition models like CTC transformer as well as more recent architectures like VLM.
+The other methods – PaLI, PaLIGemma and CTC Transformer perform significantly better than OCR.
+These results show that our dataset can be used to train classical recognition models like CTC transformer as well as more recent architectures like VLMs.

-Figure~\ref{fig:recognition_mistakes} shows examples of mistakes that models make.
-Two of the main causes of mistakes are mixing up similar looking characters like ``z'' and ``2'', and incorrectly nesting a subexpression like not placing it in a subscript or superscript.
+Figure~\ref{fig:recognition_mistakes} shows examples of model mistakes.
+Two of the main causes of mistakes are confusing similar-looking characters like ``z'' and ``2'', and errors in the structural arrangement of the characters, for instance not placing a sub-expression in a subscript or superscript.